Syria's chemical weapons wild card: chlorine gas

 Repeated calls to China North Industries Group Corporation, or Norinco, went unanswered.

-Canisters pictured in three separate areas were all painted yellow - complying with international standards on industrial gas colour codes indicating chlorine.
+Canisters pictured in three separate areas were all painted yellow - complying with international standards on industrial gas color codes indicating chlorine.

 Since April 11, there have been repeated attacks on Kfar Zeita and also on the town of Al-Tamana'a in north west Idlib on Friday that shared the same characteristics.